mandomal/mandomal/README.md

 Here are some of my projects:

 ### Academic Course Projects:
-- [Monte Carlo Simulations for Electron Ionization in the Atmosphere](https://github.com/mandomal-coursework/monte-carlo-final-project) - An interesting statistical modeling project that demonstrates some interesting properties of the atmosphere, starting with a few simple rules!
+- [Monte Carlo Simulations for Electron Ionization in the Atmosphere](https://github.com/mandomal-coursework/monte-carlo-final-project) - A statistical modeling project that demonstrates some interesting properties of the atmosphere, starting with a few simple rules!

 ### Game Jam Competitions:
 - [Frost Thee](https://pozitronic.itch.io/frost-thee) - 2nd Place - My first game jam!
 Christmas theme top-down shooter.
 Save Santa and Christmas as a heroic snowman!
 I helped design shooting mechanics, worked on UI, and program flow.